Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Computational strategy

 Consider a continuous auto-regressive model with order $p$, defined by a stochastic differential equation (SDE),

-where $f^{(l)}(s)$ is the $l^{th}$ derivative of $f(s)$ and $z(s)$ is the standard Gaussian white noise process defined on $s \in \mathbb R$.
+where $v^{(l)}(s)$ is the $l^{th}$ derivative of $v(s)$ and $z(s)$ is the standard Gaussian white noise process defined on $s \in \mathbb R$.
 Here we set $c_p=1$ to avoid the nonidentifiability issue.
-The spectral density of equation (\ref{equ:cont_state}) is $S_{\mathbb R}(t)= \frac{b^2_0}{|C(2\pi \iu t)|^2}$, where $\iu$ is the imaginary number, and the operator $C(\cdot)$ is defined by $C(z)=\sum^p_{l=0}c_l z^l$.
+The spectral density of equation (\ref{equ:cont_state}) is $S_{\mathbb R}(t)= \frac{b^2_0}{|C(2\pi \rm{i} t)|^2}$, where $\rm{i}$ is the imaginary number, and the operator $C(\cdot)$ is defined by $C(z)=\sum^p_{l=0}c_l z^l$.
 The form of the above spectral density is $ S_{\mathbb R}(t)=\frac{\mbox{constant}}{\mbox{polynomial in} \,\, t^2}$, which is a rational functional form.
 It has been shown in \cite{whittle1954stationary,whittle1963stochastic} that the spectral density of GaSP with the Mat{\'e}rn covariance is

-where $\lambda=\frac{\sqrt{2\nu}}{\gamma}$ with the range parameter $\gamma$ and the roughness parameter $\nu$.
+where $\lambda=\frac{\sqrt{2\nu}}{\gamma}$ with the range parameter $\gamma$ and the smoothness parameter $\nu$.
 The spectral density in (\ref{equ:matern_spectral}) follows a rational functional form, meaning that we can utilize the GMRF representation for computation, elaborated in the following subsection.